Sairyss/.dotfiles/.config/kanata/README.md

 but I've managed to replicate some commonly used basic things.
 It still is a work in progress, I will try to add more features as time goes.

+> [!NOTE]
+> This config is tested in KDE plasma.
+Might need some adjustments for
+> other DEs since it heavily utilizes default shortcuts to map certain actions.

 ### Modifier layers

 Kanata has `tap-hold` functionality to trigger certain actions when the key is held.